Jim Braxton: Regular season

+Playoffs

 Personal

 While Braxton and his eventual wife, Pam, were dating in college, she became pregnant, and the couple decided it was best they gave their child up for adoption.
 In 1997, Pam met their biological daughter, who was then a professor at Southern Illinois University.

-Jim Braxton died on July 28, 1986 due to lung cancer, at the age of 37.
+Jim Braxton died on July 28, 1986, due to lung cancer, at the age of 37.
 He died at Roswell Park Comprehensive Cancer Center in Buffalo, New York where he was undergoing treatment.
 He is survived by his wife, Pam, and two sons.
 His nephew, Landon Turner, played offensive lineman for the North Carolina Tar Heels.

-O.J.
-Simpson offered these goodbye words to Braxton: "I've lost a teammate; I've lost a dear friend.
+O. J. Simpson offered these goodbye words to Braxton: "I've lost a teammate; I've lost a dear friend.
 Bubby was my protector on the field, my companion off it.
 What he meant to my career is impossible to calculate, but I know many of the things I achieved wouldn't have been possible without him."